-Exploring CACHET (College Admissions Collaborative Highlighting Engineering & Technology)
+CACHET Seminar (College Admissions Collaborative Highlighting Engineering & Technology Seminar): An Exploration

-Last Friday morning, Lisa and Stefanie attended a CACHET (College Admissions Collaborative Highlighting Engineering & Technology) mentor and counselor event at Rutgers University to learn more about STEM-focused programs throughout the country.
-We had informative, helpful, and personal conversations with admissions counselors from all 15 schools.
+Lisa and Stefanie recently attended a CACHET (College Admissions Collaborative Highlighting Engineering & Technology) mentor and counselor seminar at Rutgers University to specifically learn more about STEM-focused programs throughout the country.
+As a result, they had informative, helpful, and personal conversations with admissions counselors from all 15 schools in this event.

-There are STEM opportunities for students at every level—hands-on experiences, preprofessional foci, a blended interdisciplinary approach to problem-solving and everything in between.
-Here is a breakdown of the schools that fit into each of the categories:
+During this event, there are STEM opportunities for students at every level.
+One can immerse on hands-on experiences, pre-professional foci, a blended interdisciplinary approach to problem-solving and everything in between.

 Wentworth Institute of Technology